 Furnaces, ducts and air conditioners are big investments for any homeowner.
 How do you know when it’s time for a replacement or upgrade?

 This is a telltale sign that your heating and cooling systems are working inefficiently or past their capacity.
 If you’ve noticed that your electricity bills are consistently rising despite normal use or that they’re abnormally high, it’s time to get your systems checked.

 Your Heating and Cooling Units Are Old

-If your furnace or AC unit is more than 10 years old, it might be time to replace it.
+If your AC unit is more than 10 years old, or your furnace is more than 15, it might be time to replace it.
 According to Energy Star, a new furnace can save you up to 15% on your bill and a new air conditioning unit can save you up to 20%.

-If you part of your house is toasty warm in the winter and another part of the house is cold, this could be a symptom of bad ductwork or a malfunctioning system.
-If you notice uneven distribution, call in the pros to check it out.
+If you part of your house is toasty warm in the winter and another part is cold, this could be a symptom of bad ductwork or a malfunctioning system.
+While it's a common HVAC problem, poor insulation can also be the culprit.

 Excess humidity or dryness could indicate an equipment malfunction in either your heating or cooling system.
 Excess dust could be coming in from the attic, which usually signals that your ducts need to be resealed.

 If you turn on the air conditioning, but your HVAC only blows warm air, then you could have several issues.
 In older units, this issue likely has to do with a lack of coolant or Freon.
 Freon-based HVACS have been phased out and the coolant is more expensive every year.
 Eventually, it will become more cost-efficient to replace your old HVAC unit with a modern one.

 Your HVAC System Is Noisy